verdverm/httopd/README.md

 - ML triggers & alerts
 - more configurable triggers / set from CLI / save to file?
 - better log line parser
-  - simpler and more flexible
+  -- simpler and more flexible
-  - only tested with nginx, need to check apache and others
+  -- only tested with nginx, need to check apache and others
+- stats should be kept in something like an R data frame -- so that aggregates can be calculated more easily -- can rely on an external library for stats calculations

 Subdir Details
 ------------